 The Administrative Office has developed a relationship with a local printing company to provide printing and mailing services for the Society’s operations.

-If the Society can receive a favorable discount on the purchase of equipment through the host institution, the Society takes advantage of this option.
+If the Society can receive a favorable discount on the purchase of equipment and software through the host institution, the Society takes advantage of this option.
 If such options are not available, the Society seeks competitive pricing on the open market.

-- Nondiscriminatory with regard to race, ethnicity, sex, sexual preference, religion, national origin, or physical disability
+Nondiscriminatory with regard to race, ethnicity, sex, sexual preference, religion, national origin, or physical disability

 Desirable characteristics of a hotel contract